ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/2-Install.md

 ### 11.)
 Cleanup (Optional)

-If you are desperate to restore some space on your hard drive after installing Listo, you can go to [Listo Install Location]/downloads and delete everything to cut Listo's size roughly in half.
-Note, however, that if you ever want to update Listo that Wabbajack will re-download _everything_ again rather than just updated and new mods.
+If you are desperate to restore some space on your hard drive after installing Listo, you can go to [Listo Install Location]/downloads and delete everything to cut Listo's size.
+Note, however, that if you ever want to update Listo that Wabbajack will have to re-download _everything_ again rather than just updated and new mods.